bvajresh/PythonFlaskWebAppTutorial/README.md

 # PythonFlaskWebAppTutorial
 This repository contains the code I have written while following Corey Schafer's tutorial on Youtube.
+Credit goes to *Corey Schafer*

 ## Link to Youtube Tutorial